 Available Bonus Offers Clearable on Blackjack Switch

 Blackjack Switch is a game that you will find in all major Playtech casinos, but not all of them offer bonuses that you can play the game with.
-For example, Titanbet Casino offer all their new users a nice welcome bonus of 100% up to £200 but given that the wagering contribution of Blackjack Switch for that bonus is 0%, there’s no point in considering it.
+For example, a casino might offer all its new users a nice welcome bonus of 100% up to £200 but if the wagering contribution of Blackjack Switch for that bonus is 0%, there’s no point in considering it.
 In the table below you can see a list of the top Playtech Casinos that allow you to wager their welcome bonuses on the game plus information about the playthrough requirements and the minimum deposit you have to make.
 Note that at all the below-mentioned casinos the wagering contribution of Blackjack Switch is 5%.